Connect with coworkers, make a date with Donut

 As a growing company with new people arriving nearly every week, it can be hard to maintain a feeling of connectedness.
-Add being dispersed across multiple locations in different countries, time zones, teams, and not having the ability to run into someone to have a casual chat, it can be even harder.
+Add being dispersed across multiple locations in different countries, time zones, and teams and not having the ability to run into someone to have a casual chat, it can be even more challenging.

-As Senior People Operations Manager, Campers came to me and expressed that they lacked an understanding of who was joining or where.
+As Senior People Operations Manager, Campers came to me and said they did not understand who was joining or where.
 I, along with team members from our Customer and Insights teams, brainstormed elaborate ways of matching people up to have lunch together but stalled on the execution.
-It wasn’t just about finding a solution to match people within the same location, but across the world.
+It wasn’t just about finding a solution to match people within the same location – but about finding a way to create connections across the world.

 How could we pair people up globally in a way that was easy to implement?